Abiqua Drinking Gourd Hosta

 Companion Plants Lenten Rose (Helleborus); Ligularia (Ligularia); Astilbe (Astilbe); Mukdenia (Mukdenia); Lungwort (Pulmonaria); Coral Bells (Heuchera);

-Care Provide slightly acidic, evenly moist, well-drained, humusy soil.
+Care Instructions Provide slightly acidic, evenly moist, well-drained, humusy soil.
 Avoid harsh sun exposures.
 Water deeply, regularly in first growing season to establish an extensive root system; once established, reduce frequency.
 Remove old, faded foliage before new leaves emerge in early spring.

 About Us